radekg/kafka-cluster-tools/README.md

 Primarily targeted at Scala 2.12 but comes with a Java 8 compatibility API.

+**This project uses Scala 2.12 `scala.util.Try` API.
+As such, the project is not compatible with Scala 2.11.**

 The library handles serialization and deserialization on its own, outside of Kafka.
 It uses `Array[Byte]` for key and value serializers / deserializers under the hood.
 Serializers and deserializers are provided to the library by the concrete implementation of the messages.